Jean-Xavier de Lestrade's documentary, "Death on the Staircase," didn't happen by accident.

 In an article for North Carolina's News and Observer, Craig Jarvis writes that Lestrade's Staircase has "no pretense of offering an even-handed look at the case" and states, "The investigation and trial that unfold in the documentary is not the one I covered for nearly two years as a news reporter."
 Jarvis also points out that one only needs to read the segment titles of the eight-part project to know Maha's movie is blatantly biased and transparently skewed against the prosecution team. ("Chapter 4 - Prosecution Trickery," "Chapter 5 - A Weak Case," "Chapter 6 - The Prosecution's Revenge")

-While Jean-Xavier's drama contains hours of pathetic family interviews, critical facts of the case are completely missing.
+While Jean-Xavier's drama contains hours of sympathetic family interviews, critical facts of the case are completely missing.
 Furthermore, Lestrade has skewed reality to inject his own political agenda.

 The outrageously generalized comments Lestrade has repeatedly made about the citizens of Durham are indefensible.